Concordium/Testnet3-Challenges/README.md

 Note that in one challenge, i.e. challenge (ID2) in mission Identities, a contributor must use a valid real-life identity to issue a Concordium identity.
 Concordium will only check the identity attributes made public in the submission.
 The Concordium identity will be erased when testnet3 is taken down.

-## Mission and Challenges
+## Missions and Challenges
-The challenges can be viewed in [Project Challenges](https://github.com/Concordium/Testnet3-Challenges/projects/1).
+The missions and challenges can be viewed in [Project Challenges](https://github.com/Concordium/Testnet3-Challenges/projects/1).

-## Reward distribution
+## Reward Distribution
 - Concordium accepts one approved submission per challenge per contributor.
 - Each challenge has a GTU amount tag, which is rewarded, if Concordium approves the submission.
 - Rejected submissions can be modified and resubmitted.